Goidz/acid-annies-gig-guide/README.md

 - Scroll back to the top of the page and click "Deploy"

-- Select GitHub as deploy method and search for the repository.
+- Select GitHub as the deploy method and search for the repository.
 Click Connect.

 - Click "Enable Automatic Deploys"